-As part of Centrica’s Responsible Business Ambitions, the business has committed to reducing its internal carbon footprint by 35% by 2025, and becoming net zero by 2050.
+As part of Centrica’s People & Planet Plan, the company has committed to reducing its total carbon footprint by 40% by

-To demonstrate this commitment, Centrica signed up to EV100 in 2019.
-EV100 is a global initiative that brings together forward-looking companies that want to accelerate the transition to EVs and make electric transport the new normal by 2030.
-As part of this group, Centrica will be able share learning about the roll-out to drive the transition forward together.
+Centrica remains a signatory of EV100, which we signed up to in 2019 - a global initiative that brings together forwardlooking companies that want to accelerate the transition to EVs and make electric transportation the new normal by 2030.
+As part of this group, Centrica will be able share learning about the rollout to drive the transition forward together.